Chaklala: Airport Road

 This major route connects the area with the city center of Rawalpindi and provides a route to the capital city of Islamabad.
 It extends from the Ammar Shaheed Chowk Roundabout to the Koraal Chowk/Koraal Chowk Intersection.
 The Benazir Bhutto International Airport and the adjacent Pakistan Air Force Base Chaklala are located along this road.
 It is a modern six-lane road.
 Two fly-overs have been constructed to reduce the load of traffic at the busiest sections of the road, closer to the Ammar Shaheed Chowk Roundabout (2009) and at Koral Chowk (2017), respectively.
 The route serves as the main artery connecting the twin cities of Rawalpindi and Islamabad.

 Rawal Road

 It runs along the western perimeter of the Benazir Bhutto International Airport.
 The road connects the busy traffic arteries of Benazir Bhutto Road alternatively known as Murree Road and Airport Road.
 It is a newly carpeted four-lane road.

 Railway

-Railway line of Pakistan Railways passes through the town.
-The area has a railway station, the Chaklala Railway Station.
-An associated strategic dry port, the Chaklala Dry Port, handles cargo trains.
+The main trunk railway line of Pakistan Railways passes through the town.
+Chaklala Railway Station is one of the main railway stops for trains travelling between Peshawar and Karachi.
+Chaklala Dry Port is a dry port which handles freight trains.

-Air

-Benazir Bhutto International Airport is an important landmark of the area, located at Chaklala which is technically a part of Rawalpindi.